Intersec/selectic/doc/breakingChanges.md

 **This is not something you have to read to understand and to use Selectic.**

+## 3.0.x → 3.1.x

+Selectic no more depends on Font-awesome.
+It embeds its own icons (from Material Design Icons).

+It is still possible to use Font-awesome icons (or from any other libraries).

+Read [the documentation section related to changing icons](./changeIcons.md) for more information on how to handle them.

 ## 1.3.x → 3.x

 ### Vue2 → Vue3